neural-processing-lab/neural-processing-lab.github.io/README.md

 # PNPL Website

-The official website for the Parker Jones Neural Processing Lab at Oxford Robotics Institute.
+The official PNPL website at the University of Oxford, part of InfoEng in the Department of Engineering Science and the Oxford Robotics Institute.

 ## Tech Stack